abhijitnukalapati/AppGradlePlugin/README.md

 - `pushVersionToGithub` to automatically push changes to gradle.properties whenever a build is uploaded to hockeyapp

  **Sample usage**: `./gradlew pushVersionToGithub` *Please note, however, that this task typically doesn't have to be called explicitly.
-It is implicitly invoked everytime a hockeyapp task is executed*
+It is implicitly invoked everytime a hockeyapp task is executed.
+But if you would like to skip this task, you can do by using the argument* `skipPushToGithub` - *On the command line it would look like:*
+`./gradlew uploadUatToHockeyApp -PskipPushToGithub`

 - `printFrameworkVersion`, as the name suggests, prints the name of the current framework version that the client(app) is using. *This is run during the configuration phase*